Tell us about your assignment

 In a Vancouver-style reference list, the formatting of source titles depends on the type of source.
 Here's a general guide for formatting source titles:

-• Example: Website Title.
+🌐 Website or Webpage Titles Italicize the website or webpage title.
+Include the URL and access date.
+Website Title.
 URL.
 Published Year.
 [Internet].
 [Cited Year Month Day].
-Available from: [URL]
+Available from: [URL].

 When you write a short composition, this might not appear too difficult at all.
 But when working on a thesis or capstone, citations become a real nightmare.
 Luckily, experts of our dissertation writing service know all the ins and outs of perfect document referencing.